Digital Collections of Examples in Mathematical Sciences: SAT and SMT Solving

+For example \verb+QF_NRA+ is the Quantifier-Free theory of Nonlinear Real Arithmetic, and \verb+QF_LRA+ (Linear Real Arithmetic) is included in this.
+Both \verb+QF_NRA+ and \verb+QF_UFLRA+ (Uninterpreted Functions and Linear Real Arithmetic) are included in \verb+QF_UFNRA+.

-Then the SAT/UNSAT question is similar: do there exist values of $y_i$ such that $\cal L$ is true (SAT), or can we state that no such exist (UNSAT), and the community runs SMT Competitions (\url{https://smt-comp.github.io/2020/}).
+Then the SAT/UNSAT question is similar: do there exist values of $y_i$ such that $\cal L$ is true (SAT), or can we state that no such exist (UNSAT), and the community runs SMT Competitions (\url{https://smt-comp.github.io/2022/}).
 There is a separate track for each theory $T$, as the problems will be different.
+Within each, the problems are subdivided as industrial/crafted/random.

-The SMTLIB format \cite{Barrettetal2017a} provides a standard input format.
+The SMT-LIB format \cite{Barrettetal2021a} provides a standard input format.
 The question of proving UNSAT is in general unsolved (but see \cite{Kremeretal2021a} for one particular theory $T$).

-There has been substantial progress in SMT-solving over the years, possibly similar to SAT.
+There has been substantial progress in SMT-solving over the years, possibly similar to SAT, and probably also spurred by the contests.

-\section{Computer Algebra: where are we?}
+\section{Computer Algebra: Where are we?}

-Obviously, Group Theory (etc.) are part of computer algebra: what about the rest of computer algebra?
+Obviously, Group Theory and others are parts of computer algebra: what about the rest of computer algebra?

 \emph{In general} the problems of computer algebra have a bad worst-case complexity, and we want effective solvers for ``real'' problems, not just ``random'' ones.
 The question, as in SAT and SMT, is ``what does this mean?''.